 Meryl Gordon is the Director of Magazine Writing at the Arthur L. Carter Journalism Institute.
-She is the author of Mrs. Astor Regrets: The Hidden Betrayals of a Family Beyond Reproach."
+She writes for Vanity Fair, the New York Times Book Review and Town & Country.
+She is the author of two best-selling biographies, "The Phantom of Fifth Avenue: The Mysterious Life and Scandalous Death of Heiress Huguette Clark," and "Mrs. Astor Regrets: The Hidden Betrayals of a Family Beyond Reproach."

 Rob Brunner was an editor and writer at Entertainment Weekly and EW.com for 16 years, most recently as Editor-at-Large.
 He has served as EW’s music editor, lead book critic and TV- and movie-review-section editor, and he was the launch editor of EW.com’s Music Mix blog.
 He has also written for New York, Spin, The Awl, Men’s Journal and The Village Voice, among other publications.
 Brunner has a BA from Bard College and an MA in journalism from NYU, where he was a member of the first-ever Cultural Reporting and Criticism graduating class.
 You can see some of his work at http://clippings.me/robbrunner.

 Alexis Gelber is an award-winning editor and journalist with experience in digital and print media.
 A longtime top editor at Newsweek, and founding Books Editor of The Daily Beast, Gelber has been an Adjunct Professor at the Arthur L. Carter Journalism Institute since 2010.
 She also hosts a lecture series on innovations in international journalism for NYU’s Center for Global Affairs.